Figuring out how to save money can be hard, especially if you are a low income earner.

 Having a shopping list is a really great way to save money because it can help prevent you from buying excess food that can potentially go to waste.

-Consequently, if it’s not on your shopping list, then don’t buy it unless it was something that you really need, but forgot to write down (ie. eggs, milk, toilet tissue).
+Consequently, if an item is not on your shopping list, then don’t buy it unless it was something that you really need, but forgot to write down (ie. eggs, milk, toilet tissue).

 I love getting a new cell phone just as much as the next person, but constantly upgrading your phone is a waste of money, especially if your old phone is working just fine.